ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Demo

-Type some more or edit the content and observe the counter below the main editor window react in real-time.
+Add or remove some content and see how the counter below the editor changes in real-time.

 {@snippet features/word-count}